 - What techniques/materials did you use to create this piece?
 Why did you choose them?
 Describe your process.

 The High School Battle has two tiers beginning February 2024

 - Branch Battle—Students' Final Projects are first judged by their local branch.
 One winner from each branch is selected.
 Each Branch Winner moves on to Tier 2.

 - Final Battle—All Branch Winners are judged to select one, final, Battle of the Books High School Winner.

-A scoring rubric is used for both the Branch Battle and the Final Battle.
+A scoring rubric (PDF) is used for both the Branch Battle and the Final Battle.
 Students are judged on their:

 - Understanding of the material

 All students that participate and submit a project receive a Battle of the Books T-shirt.
 Winners are announced on or before March 1.